davidmintz/court-interpreters-office/docs/documentation/setup.md

 There are a couple more configuration files that have to be present and writeable by the server: `module/Admin/config/forms.json`
 `and module/Rotation/config/config.json`.
-The former looks like
+In the Interpreters Office for the Southern District of New York, the former configuration looks like

 ```json
 {